Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

 ## Sample Code for Runtime Parameter (RTP)

-The code segment below shows how a runtime parameter is used to generate a sum or difference of the cascade input and an input vector.
+The following code segment shows how a runtime parameter is used to generate a sum or difference of the cascade input and an input vector.

 ```C++
 template<unsigned nelems, unsigned burst_count>